ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ```

 The generated parser is written in C.
-For some C-reasons I won't get into right now, tree-sitter can generate rust-bindings that allow us to call the c-functions from our rust-program (something I will regret later).
+For some C-reasons I won't get into right now, tree-sitter can generate rust bindings that allow us to call the c-functions from our rust-program (something I will regret later).
 It provides some functions to parse and navigate the resulting concrete-syntax-tree.

 {{< notice example >}}